hashicorp/terraform-provider-aws/website/docs/r/eks_access_entry.html.markdown

 The following arguments are optional:

-* `kubernetes_group` – (Optional) List of string which can optionally specify the Kubernetes groups the user would belong to when creating an access entry.
+* `kubernetes_groups` – (Optional) List of string which can optionally specify the Kubernetes groups the user would belong to when creating an access entry.
 * `tags` - (Optional) Key-value map of resource tags.
 If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.